lucho20pt/fe-assignment-celfocus-lucho20pt/README.md

 **Configuration File:**

 The application expects the form configuration to be present in `public/companhias.json`.
 Ensure this file exists and is structured according to the schema defined in `src\types.ts`.

+## License

+This project is proprietary and all rights are reserved by lucho20pt.
+Unauthorized use, copying, modification, or distribution of this software is strictly prohibited.